pmilet/playback/README.md

 ```

 ### PlaybackId format
-The playback id carries important context information in itself.
+The playback id is composed of differents parrts each carrying important context information.
-This information can be used to organize the playback ids.
+This information can be used to contextualize and organize the recorded playback ids.
+This is the playback id parts : <PlaybackContextInfo>_<AssemblyName>_v<PlaybackVersion>_<RequestPath>_<RequestMethod>_<RequestContextHash>

+  The PlayContextInfo comes from the X-Playback-RequestContext header.
+  The assemblyName is the web api assembly Name.
+  The PlaybackVersion comes from the X-Playback-Version header.
+  The RequestPath is the request path url encoded
+  The RequestMethod is the request http verb
+  The RequestContextHash is a hash of the request payload in order to univoquely indentify each different request.